-- Input: A set S of indexed group-bys, striped evenly across p processors $P_1, \ldots P_p$, and a query Q. - Output: Query result deposited on front-end or distributed across the p processors. - 1: Pass query Q to each of the p processors. - 2: Locate target group-by T. - 3: Transform Q into Q' according to the attribute ordering of the records in T. - 4: In parallel, each processor P_j retrieves the record set R_j matching Q' for its local data and then reorders the values of each record of R_j to match the attribute ordering of Q. - 5: Perform a parallel sample sort [13] of $R_1 \cup R_2 \cup \ldots \cup R_p$ with respect to the attribute ordering of Q. - 6: IF the query result is to be deposited on the front-end THEN collect the result via a MPI_AllGather.
+- Input: A set S of indexed group-bys, striped evenly across p processors P_1, \ldots, P_p , and a query Q. - Output: Query result deposited on front-end or distributed across the p processors. - 1: Pass query Q to each of the p processors. - 2: Locate target group-by T. - 3: Transform Q into Q' according to the attribute ordering of the records in T. - 4: In parallel, each processor P_j retrieves the record set R_j matching Q' for its local data and then reorders the values of each record of R_j to match the attribute ordering of Q. - 5: Perform a parallel sample sort (Li et al., 1993) of $R_1 \cup R_2 \cup \ldots \cup R_p$ with respect to the attribute ordering of Q. - 6: IF the query result is to be deposited on the front-end THEN collect the result via a MPI_AllGather.

-to match the attribute order of the index/group-by.
-This transformed query is passed to the packed Rtree.
+In Step 1, the query is distributed to all of the p processors, avoiding unnecessary bottlenecks on the frontend.
+The query usually cannot be executed in its native form, however, since the user's request is not likely to match the physical ordering of attributes that was determined by the original datacube build algorithm.
+For example, the user may request a three-dimensional group-by sorted and presented as A × B × C, while Algorithm 1 may have generated that group-by as C × A × B. In Steps 2 and 3, we identify the group-bys whose dimensions represent a valid permutation of the dimensions of the user request and then transform the original query to match the attribute order of the index/group-by.
+This transformed query is passed to the packed R-tree.
 Since the retrieved records are not guaranteed to have the right attribute ordering or the right ordering of records, further processing is necessary.
 In Step 4, the attributes of each record are permuted, if necessary, via a single linear scan of the query result.
 In Step 5, the query result is sorted.
-If the query result is to be deposited on the front-end, it is simply collected via a MPI_AllGather operation.
+If the query result is to be deposited on the frontend, it is simply collected via a MPI_AllGather operation.
 Otherwise, the result remains distributed over the p processors for further parallel processing.

 A number of additional performance improvements are included in our solution.
-Our packed Rtree implementation performs a prefetch on all parent pages in the group-by index.
-Because the pages of level i in the packed R-tree are written contiguously to disk prior to the pages in level i - 1 (Step 3 of Algorithm 1), the prefetch of all relevant parent pages allows the query engine to minimize the seek time associated with traversing the index.
+Our packed R-tree implementation performs a prefetch on all parent pages in the group-by index.
+Because the pages of level i in the packed R-tree are written contiguously to disk prior to the pages in level i-1 (Step 3 of Algorithm 1), the prefetch of all relevant parent pages allows the query engine to minimize the seek time associated with traversing the index.